Joseph Smith: Life

 In New York, Smith co-founded a church and published The Book of Mormon.
 After minister Sidney Rigdon and his followers converted, Smith moved to Ohio to join them.

 Smith urged followers to settle in Independence, Missouri, but hostile residents forced them out.
 He organized a militia to retake the town, but disbanded it when his small, cholera-stricken force faced superior opposition.
-Back in Ohio, Smith built a temple as his following grew, but polygamy and an illegal bank led to denunciations and criminal charges.
+Back in Ohio, Smith built a house of worship as his following grew, but polygamy and an illegal bank led to denunciations and legal troubles.

-Smith relocated to Far West, Missouri, until a Mormon militia, provoked by vigilantes, looted and burned three towns.
+Smith fled to Far West, Missouri, until a Mormon militia, provoked by vigilantes, looted and burned three towns.
 After his followers fired on the state militia, the governor ordered them expelled.
 Smith was arrested for treason but later escaped.

 In Illinois, Smith founded a new city and temple, but his secret polygamy led some close associates to denounce him.
 When dissenters published a paper exposing him, he ordered their press destroyed.
 Facing arrest, Smith declared martial law and mobilized his militia, prompting the state militia to mobilize in response.

 Smith fled to Iowa but soon returned, accepting the Illinois governor's assurances of protection if he surrendered.
 Expecting to receive bail, Smith learned he also faced treason charges for declaring martial law.
 When locals, aware of Smith's history of jailbreak, heard he was guarded by only a few men, they stormed the jail.
-After initially assuming his own men had come to rescue him, Smith defended himself from the lynch mob, using a smuggled pistol to wound three, before he was himself shot and killed.
+After initially assuming his own men had come to rescue him, Smith defended himself from the lynch mob, using a smuggled pistol to wound three, before he was shot and killed.
 His murderers, fearing the arrival of Smith's followers, fled the scene.